 Looking for the ABSOLUTE best place to stay in Bangkok?
-Or, do you find yourself quietly wondering where to stay in Bangkok?
+Or, do you find yourself quietly wondering where to stay in Bangkok and where to find the best rooftop pool hotels in Bangkok?

 If this even sounds just the littlest bit like you, then you’re in luck because well, as the title aptly suggests, that’s exactly what this post is about.